Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 Watering and Feeding

-Gold moss Stonecrop is drought tolerant handling difficult conditions and lives through brief dry periods.
+Gold moss Stonecrop has low water needs is drought tolerant handling difficult conditions and lives through brief dry periods of soil moisture.
 It does not require frequent feeding or watering, as it is a self-fertile plant.

 It is safer to water and feed less than risk going overboard and causing more damage.